 No food or drink of any kind is permitted in the classroom without prior permission from the principal.
+Smart snacks are encouraged during the school day.
+A listing can be obtained from the school office.
 Soda machines will be turned off during class hours.
+Fountain drinks may not be brought in the school.